 #2.
 Expose False Accusations

 Perhaps you have no evidence that you didn’t commit the alleged act of abuse, but you have plenty of evidence to suggest that someone else has the motivation and means to levy false allegations against you.
 For example, say you have text messages from your child’s other parent that demand you give up one of your visitation weekends and that if you don’t, they will report you for child abuse.
 The quid pro quo is clear and evidence of this nature can be used to illustrate the probability that the accusations against you are false.
+You can also bring forward other evidence as motivation, such as witnesses that can speak to the character of your ex or instances where they have manipulated and lied.

 #3.
 Create a Record of Everything